Joint Ventures 2024 Comparisons

 In Bhasin v Hrynew, 2014 SCC 71, the Supreme Court of Canada recognised a common law contractual duty of honest performance, which requires that parties not lie or knowingly mislead other parties regarding matters that are directly linked to their contractual performance.
 In 2020, in C.M.
 Callow Inc. v Zollinger, 2020 SCC 45, the Supreme Court expanded the scope of that duty, establishing that the duty of honest performance can also prohibit half-truths, omissions, and silence in certain circumstances.
 The duty applies to the performance of all contracts.
 This development requires parties to a contract to exercise caution when discussing material matters with counterparties.
 However, the duty does not amount to a positive obligation of disclosure.
 (C.M.
 Callow Inc. v Zollinger, 2020 SCC 45.)

-See 3.3 Restrictions and National Security Considerations for a discussion of the recently passed amendments to sanctions law in Canada.
+See 3.3 Restrictions and National Security Considerations for a discussion of the recently passed amendments sanctions law in Canada.

-If one of the parties is a reporting issuer, a preliminary document such as a letter of intent or memorandum of understanding can create a disclosure obligation under applicable securities and stock exchange rules.
+If one of the parties is a reporting issuer, a preliminary document such as a letter of intent or memorandum of understanding may create a disclosure obligation under applicable securities and stock exchange rules.
 Additionally, where such documents involve the exchange of personal information, certain obligations may be triggered under applicable privacy legislation.

 Tax treatment is a particularly significant factor in choosing what form of vehicle to adopt for the JV.
 Each form of vehicle will have differing set-up requirements.